-The Class of 2019 contained 19 seniors and collectively received 47 university and college acceptances and earned in excess of $1.8 million in offered scholarships.
+The Class of 2022 contained 31 seniors and collectively received offers of admission from 62 universities and colleges and earned in excess of $3.6 million in offered scholarships.

 The Burlington School is a college preparatory school, meaning we educate with intent to prepare every student for success in higher education.
 Our philosophy is that it’s never too early to start preparing for college.
 From setting high behavior standards and participating in service activities, to saving money and considering various career paths, students at The Burlington School are forward-thinking individuals who are energized by the opportunities that await them upon graduation.

 Our College Counseling Center is a valuable resource for students and families alike.
 Our knowledgeable counselor provides regular guidance to students in our Upper School, equipping them for the college search, admissions process and beyond.
 Finding the right college fit is extremely important, but often requires a great deal of time and support.
 In addition to advocating for our students, we empower them to take their future into their own hands, considering the myriad of opportunities available.

 Students are challenged to maintain high academic performance, especially across core subject areas such as English, math, science and history.
 Exploring various interests through extracurricular activities is also important.
 Students and their families are encouraged to start a college savings plan as early as possible.